 A moderated graded trekking

-Annapurna Basecamp is a moderate graded trekking, with a maximum altitude of 4130 m (13, 546ft) at the Base Camp; suitable for anyone with normal health conditions.
-In average, we walk from 6 to 7 hours and some days are longer or shorter.
-At an altitude 3000m or higher, we are likely to experience mild symptoms of altitude sickness or acute mountain sickness that includes headache, dizziness, breathlessness, disorientation mild symptoms but with prior preparation and proper acclimatization, the chances of getting sick can be minimized.
-Our itinerary is carefully designed and tested by our experienced guides and so they allow you proper acclimatization.
+Annapurna Basecamp is moderate graded trekking, with a maximum altitude of 4130 m (13, 546ft) at the Base Camp; suitable for anyone with normal health conditions.
+In average, we walk from 6 to 7 hours, and some days are longer or shorter.
+At an altitude 3000m or higher, we are likely to experience mild symptoms of altitude sickness or acute mountain sickness that includes headache, dizziness, breathlessness, disorientation mild symptoms.
+But with preparation and proper acclimatization, the chances of getting sick can be minimized.
+Our itinerary is carefully designed and tested by our experienced guides, and so they allow you adequate acclimatization.

 If you are not optimally conditioned, it’s advisable to begin preparation several weeks ahead of the trip.
-We advise you to do some power exercises like jogging, cycling, swimming etc. for at least 1 hour daily about 2-3 months ahead of the trip that keeps you fit and build stamina in your body as well as increase your confidence level and of course minimize the chances of getting acute mountain sickness.
-We have to avoid dehydrating and so we advise you to consume 3-4 liters of water daily and also liquid food in meals.
+We advise you to do some power exercises like jogging, cycling, swimming, etc. for at least 1 hour daily about 2-3 months before the trip.
+It helps you keep you fit and build stamina in your body.
+It will also increase your confidence level and of course, minimize the chances of getting acute mountain sickness.
+We have to avoid dehydrating, and so we advise you to consume 3-4 liters of water daily and also liquid food in meals.
 Not sure if it has any medical grounds, but our Sherpa guides recommends garlic soup to treat the effects of the altitude.
-Porters or pack animals will carry all gear and camp supplies (if you are taking camping trip), leaving members free to carry only a light day pack, No technical climbing or other special abilities are required.
+Porters or pack animals will carry all gear and camp supplies (if you are taking camping trip).
+It leaves members free to carry only a light day pack.
+No technical climbing or other special abilities are required.

 Mountain lodge accommodation

-While camping is the way of enjoying trekking in true sense, it’s also a costly arrangement as a good number of support staff (Guide, Cook, Cook Helpers, Sherpa and Porters) has to be hired and we have to bring camping and kitchen gears and food supplies and fuels, being transported all the way from Kathmandu all along.
-But Annapurna Base Camp trails are abundant with family run lodges, also known as Tea Houses and so it's really not necessary to do the camping.
-Using lodge accommodation available along the trekking route makes the trip relatively easier and cheaper.
+While camping is the way of enjoying trekking in a real sense, it’s also a costly arrangement.
+We have to hire many staff (Guide, Cook, Cook Helpers, Sherpa, and Porters).
+And we have to bring camping and kitchen gears and food supplies and fuels, being transported from Kathmandu all along.
+But Annapurna Base Camp trails are abundant with family-run lodges, also known as Tea Houses and so it's not necessary to do the camping.
+Using lodge accommodation available along the trekking route makes the trip relatively more comfortable and cheaper.

 In this trip of Annapurna Base Camp, you will sleep in the local lodges and eat your meals in the dining hall of those lodges.
-Annapurna Base Camp lodges or guesthouses are primitive and are provided with dorm style rooms with futon or foam mattress and quilt or blankets.
-You will use common squat toilet.
-Hot shower, if available in the lodge is a luxury and you need to pay extra for that.
-The lodges are local family run businesses, father being the manager, the mother the cook and children are the servers.
-Staying in guesthouses gives us opportunity to mingle with the locals and fellow international trekkers like you.
+Annapurna Base Camp lodges or guesthouses are primitive and are provided with dorm-style rooms with futon or foam mattress and quilt or blankets.
+You will use a standard squat toilet.
+Hot shower, if available in the lodge, is a luxury and you need to pay extra for that.
+The lodges are local family-run businesses, the father being the manager, the mother, the cook, and children are the servers.
+Staying in guesthouses allows us to mingle with the locals and fellow international trekkers like you.

 Meals during trekking

-Annapurna Base Camp trekking cost includes standard breakfast, lunch and three course dinners, followed by tea or coffee.
-Meals are cooked by the lodge family.
-Although the food is usually plentiful and delicious, you should be aware that the menu is not normally extensive.
+Annapurna Base Camp trekking cost includes standard breakfast, lunch, and three-course dinners, followed by tea or coffee.
+The lodge family cooks meals.
+Although the food is usually plentiful and delicious, you should be aware that the menu is not often extensive.
 Most Annapurna teahouses offer a variety of rice and noodle dishes, as well as soup and seasonal vegetables.
 A variety of cereals, bread and egg dishes are generally available for breakfast.
-There will also be plenty of snacks available such as biscuits, chocolate and soft drinks (extra cost) and in some areas you will find fresh fruits in season.
-You can buy packaged water (bottled mineral water) from local lodge and shop en route or you can also ask your guide to fill up your water bottle with boiled water and treat with water purification pills.
-Some lodges charge extra for filling up bottle for the cost of boiling the water.
+There will also be plenty of snacks available such as biscuits, chocolate, and soft drinks (extra cost).
+And in some areas, you will find fresh fruits in season.
+You can buy packaged water (bottled mineral water) from a local lodge and shop en route.
+Or you can also ask your guide to fill up your water bottle with boiled water and treat with water purification pills.
+Some lodges charge extra for filling up a bottle for the cost of boiling the water.

 Guide and support staff

 Your Guide for the Annapurna Base Camp trekking will be a certified, English speaking local who will accompany you as from Kathmandu.
-All Far & High Guides are trained by KEEP (Kathmandu Environmental Education Project) on first aid, environment, conservation and biodiversity.
-As required by law, all our trekking guides are licensed by Tourism Department’s academy.
-Most importantly, they are professional, helpful and always willing to provide you with personalized care and services.
+All Far & High Guides are trained by KEEP (Kathmandu Environmental Education Project) on first aid, environment, conservation, and biodiversity.
+As required by law, the Tourism Department’s academy has licensed all our trekking guides.
+Most importantly, they are professional, helpful, and always willing to provide you with personalized care and services.

 A typical day of the trekking

-Your guide escorts you along the trail, selects the lodge for accommodation and help you choosing your meal and deals with local bureaucracy whenever required.
+Your guide escorts you along the trail, selects the lodge for accommodation and help you choose your meal and deals with local bureaucracy whenever required.
 As you pay all trekking charges in advance, the guide will take care of the bills.
-We provide one porter for each two trekkers and he carries 15 kilograms.
-Porters are locally hired at the village where your trek begins from, if not hired from Kathmandu.
-The guide and porters will have good clothing and boots to survive the harsh weather of the mountains.
+We provide one porter for every two trekkers, and he carries 15 kilograms.
+We hire porters locally at the village where your trek begins from, if not hired from Kathmandu.
+The guide and porters will have proper clothing and boots to survive the harsh weather of the mountains.